-- 2. On the basis of examination of details on these projects by the environmental appraisal committee for river valley projects and discussions with the central and state authorities the following details were sought from the project authorities: - i.
-Rehabilitation master plan; - ii.
-Phased catchment area treatment scheme; - iii.
-Compensatory afforestation plan; - iv.
-Command area development; - v.
-Survey of flora and fauna; - vi.
-Carrying capacity of surrounding area; - vii.
-Seismicity; and - viii.
-Health aspects. - 3.
-Field Surveys are yet to be completed.
-The first set of information has been made available and complete details have been assured to be furnished by 1989. - 4.
-The NCA has been expanded and its terms of reference have been amplified to ensure that environmental safeguard measures are planned and implemented to depth and in its pace of implementation pari passu with the progress of work on the project. - 5.
-After taking into account all relevant facts, the Narmada Sagar Project, Madhya Pradesh and Sardar Sarovar Project, Gujarat are hereby accorded environmental clearance subject to the following conditions: - i.
-The Narmada Control Authority (NCA) will ensure that environmental safeguard measures are planned and implemented pari passu with progress of work on projects. - ii.
-The detailed surveys/studies assured will be carried out as per the schedule proposed and details made available to the department for assessment. - iii.
-The catchment area treatment programme and the rehabilitation plans be so drawn as to be completed ahead of reservoir filling. - iv.
-The department should be kept informed of progress on various works periodically. - 6.
-Approval under Forest (Conservation) Act, 1980 for diversion of forest land will be obtained separately.
-No work would be initiated on forest area prior to this approval. - 7.
-Approval from environmental and forestry angles for any other irrigation, power or development projects in the Narmada Basin should be obtained separately. - 60.
-In November 1987 for monitoring and implementation of various environmental activities effectively, an independent machinery of Environment Sub-group was created by Narmada Control Authority.
-This Sub-group was appointed with a view to ensure that the environmental safeguards were properly planned and implemented.
-This Sub-group is headed by the Secretary, Ministry of Environment and Forests, Government of India, as its Chairperson and various other independent experts in various fields relating to environment as its members. - 61.
-After the clearance was given by the Ministry of Environment and Forests, the Planning Commission, on 5 October 1988, approved investment for an estimated cost of Rs 6,406 crores with the direction to comply with the conditions laid down in the environment clearance accorded on 24 June 1987. - 62.
-According to the State of Gujarat and Union of India, the studies as required to be done by the O.M. dated 24 June 1987, whereby environmental clearance was accorded, have been undertaken and the requisite work carried out.
-The construction of the dam had commenced in 1987. - 63.
-In November 1990, one Dr B.D.
-Sharma wrote a letter to this Court for setting up of National Commission for Scheduled Castes and Scheduled Tribes including proper rehabilitation of oustees of Sardar Sarovar Dam.
+- 29. In November, 1987 for monitoring and implementation of various environmental activities effectively, an independent machinery of Environment Sub-Group was created by Narmada Control Authority.
+This Sub-Group was appointed with a view to ensure that the environmental safeguards were properly planned and implemented.
+This Sub-Group is headed by the Secretary, Ministry of Environment and Forests, Government of India, as its Chairperson and various other independent experts in various fields relating to environment as its members. - 30.
+After the clearance was given by the Ministry of Environment and Forests, the Planning Commission, on 5th October, 1988, approved investment for an estimated cost of Rs.
+6406/- crores with the direction to comply with the conditions laid down in the environment clearance accorded on 24th June, 1987. - 31.
+According to the State of Gujarat and Union of India, the studies as required to be done by the O.M. dated 24th June, 1987, whereby environmental clearance was accorded, have been undertaken and the requisite work carried out.
+The construction of the dam had commenced in 1987. - 32.
+In November, 1990 one Dr. B.D.
+Sharma wrote a letter to this Court for setting up of National Commission for Scheduled Castes and Scheduled Tribes including proper rehabilitation of oustecs of Sardar Sarovar Dam.
 This letter was entertained and treated as a writ petition under Article 32 of the Constitution being Writ Petition No. 1201 of 1990.